 Finished goods are all the products that manufacturers actually sell to buyers, be they upstream vendors or retailers.
 All the raw materials, all the items in every stage of production, it culminates in finished goods inventory.
 It’s also known as finished product inventory.

 “Finished” is a relative term, though.
-One manufacturer’s finished goods inventory may be a retailer’s merchandise inventory, dropshipping inventory, or another manufacturer’s raw material or component.
+One manufacturer’s finished goods inventory may be a retailer’s merchandise inventory, dropshipping inventory (see how does dropshipping work), or another manufacturer’s raw material or component.
 It depends where those finished goods go after their completion.

 Becoming Finished Goods Inventory

 Finished goods inventory becomes finished goods inventory by first being the other two types of manufacturing inventory.
 Here’s how it all goes down.